-Windows Defender in Windows 8 and 8.1 has no built-in support for right-click menus and therefore you cannot easily scan just a single file or folder (adding this method is described later in the article).
-You can still run quick and full scans.
+Windows Defender in Windows 8 and 8.1 has no built-in support for right-click menus (aka context menus) and therefore you cannot easily scan just a single file or folder (adding this method to the Send To menu is described later in the article).
+You can still run quick, full, and custom scans.

-To launch Windows Defender, open Apps Search using keyboard shortcut Windows Key+Q, type "defender" into Search box and click the result.
+To launch Windows Defender, open the Start screen or Start menu, type "defender" and click the result.

-Touch screen users should reveal Charms bar by swiping in from the right edge of screen and then tap/touch Search.
+Touch screen users should reveal the Charms bar by swiping in from the right edge of the screen and then tap/touch Search.

-Those who have configured more frequent signature updates, can skip this step.
+Those who have already configured more frequent signature updates can skip this step.

 A full scan should be performed once every month to ensure that there are no viruses and malware hiding somewhere deep in your computer.
-You should also run a full virus scan when status of Windows Defender remains red after a quick scan.
+You should also run a full virus scan when the status of the Windows Defender in Action Center remains red after a quick scan.

-If everything's fine and status remains green, you can safely close Windows Defender window after the scan is complete.
+If everything's fine and the program's status remains green, you can safely close the Windows Defender window after the scan is complete.

 You can also review detected items and select actions for these using the Show details link under the big red button.

 If you clicked the Clean PC button, Windows Defender will apply default actions and present a list of removed malware.
-You can again use the Show details button for more detailed descriptions on selected item.
+Again, use the Show details button for more detailed descriptions of the selected item.

 In some cases, a restart is required to remove all traces of malicious software.
 It is strongly recommended to reboot your PC right away in such situations.

-While Microsoft has removed Windows Defender context menu from Windows (File) Explorer, you can still use Command Prompt for scanning (and cleaning) just one folder or file.
+While the Windows Defender context menu is not available in File Explorer of Windows 8 and 8.1, you can still use Command Prompt for scanning (and cleaning) just one file or folder.
 If you choose to scan a folder, all its subfolders will be scanned, too.

-First, open Windows Explorer (Windows Key+E) and navigate to C:\Program Files\Windows Defender folder.
-Open File menu on Ribbon (if it is not visible, use keyboard shortcut Ctrl+F1), expand Open command prompt and click Open command prompt as administrator.
+First, open File Explorer (Windows Key+E) and navigate to C:\Program Files\Windows Defender folder.
+Open File menu on Ribbon (if it is not visible, use keyboard shortcut Alt+F), expand Open command prompt, and click Open command prompt as administrator.

 Click Yes in User Account Control.
-This will open the so-called Elevated Command Prompt in Windows Defender program folder.
+This will open the so-called elevated Command Prompt in the Windows Defender program folder.

-Next, use Windows/File Explorer to navigate to the folder or file you want to scan.
-Hold down Shift key on keyboard and right-click the folder or file.
-Then click Copy as path.
+Next, use File Explorer to navigate to the folder or file you want to scan.
+Hold down the Shift key on the keyboard and right-click (or tap and hold) the folder or file.
+Then choose Copy as path.
 This will copy the full path to the item to Clipboard.

 Please wait until the scan completes.
 If no malicious items were detected, the "Scanning found no threats" message is displayed.

 If one or more threats were detected, Windows Defender will try to disinfect these.
-A usual pop-up notification (called Toast notification in Windows 8/8.1) appears on the top right of screen upon malware detection.
+A pop-up notification (called Toast notification in Windows 8/8.1) appears upon malware detection.

 The "Cleaning finished" message should appear after threat removal is complete.